poseidon2005/coderswag/README.md

 everything is fixed :D moved on to next lesson, somehow I missed some stuff as I was really tired, parsed through the lesson, fixed it found next problem, that was a problem with coder-swag, fixed the bug and now going really well.

+##Lesson 04 branch after fixing the previous issues we are now up-to-date

+wow, big lesson, app finished, still getting it slowly. able to see how each compartment works for itself and passes required information to another.
+Still lots to learn.

 ###Required assets
 required assets are in iOS11 reference materials